 Notes to the Basic Financial Statements provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
-These informative notes can be found on pages 57 - 126 of this report and are also itemized in the Table of Contents.
+These informative notes can be found on pages 57 - 127 of this report and are also itemized in the Table of Contents.

-Required Supplementary Information includes the Ventura County Employees' Retirement Association (VCERA) schedule of the County's proportionate share of the net pension liability and schedule of County's contributions, the SRP schedule of changes in net pension liability and related ratios and schedule of investment returns, and schedule of County's contributions, the Management Retiree Health Benefits Program schedule of total other postemployment benefits (OPEB) liability and related ratios, the Ventura County Deputy Sheriffs' Association (VCDSA) Retiree Medical Reimbursement Plan schedule of net OPEB liability and related ratios and schedule of County's contributions, and the Ventura County Professional Firefighters' Association (VCPFA) Premium Reimbursement Plan schedule of net OPEB liability (asset) and related ratios and schedule of County's contributions.
+Required Supplementary Information includes the Ventura County Employees' Retirement Association (VCERA) schedule of the County's proportionate share of the net pension liability and schedule of County's contributions, the SRP schedule of changes in net pension liability and related ratios, schedule of investment returns, and schedule of County's contributions, the Management Retiree Health Benefits Program schedule of changes in total pension liability and related ratios, the Subsidized Retiree Health Benefits Program schedule of total other postemployment benefits (OPEB) liability and related ratios, the Ventura County Deputy Sheriffs' Association (VCDSA) Retiree Medical Reimbursement Plan schedule of net OPEB liability and related ratios and schedule of County's contributions, and the Ventura County Professional Firefighters' Association (VCPFA) Premium Reimbursement Plan schedule of net OPEB liability (asset) and related ratios and schedule of County's contributions.
 These schedules provide trend data on pension and OPEB liabilities, contributions, and payroll amounts as well as factors that significantly affect these trends.
 In addition, budgetary schedules for the major general and special revenue funds are included.

 The County adopts an annual appropriated budget for its governmental funds as required by Government Code.
 In the required supplementary information section, a budgetary comparison schedule is provided for all the major general and special revenue funds to demonstrate compliance with the final budget.
 Due to the large number of funds and departments, a separate Departmental Budget Report of Revenues and Expenditures - Budget and Actual on a Budgetary Basis has been prepared.
 The report demonstrates compliance at the legal level of budgetary control for those funds for which the County is legally required to adopt a budget.
-This document is available from the Auditor-Controller's Office, 800 South Victoria Avenue, Ventura, CA 93009-1540, or on the County website at: http://vcportal.ventura.org/auditor/docs/financial-reports/FY19 BudgetToActual.pdf
+This document is available from the Auditor-Controller's Office, 800 South Victoria Avenue, Ventura, CA 93009-1540, or on the County website at: http://vcportal.ventura.org/auditor/docs/financial-reports/FY20_BudgetToActual.pdf

-Required supplementary information can be found on pages 127 - 139 of this report.
+Required supplementary information can be found on pages 129 - 141 of this report.